throuz/binance-bullish-bot/README.md

-# Binance Futures BOT
+# Binance Fibonacci BOT

-Binance Futures BOT is an automated trading robot specialized in Binance Futures trading.
+Binance Fibonacci BOT is built based on the Fibonacci retracement strategy.

 ## Basic Usage

-Make sure the cross wallet has a certain amount of BUSD.
+Make sure the cross wallet has a certain amount of USDT.

 Install all dependencies.